Click the button above to expand to full-screen view.

 What is the Virtual Career Fair?

-The Virtual Career Fair (VCF) is a one-day online career fair/networking for Ph.D. & Master’s students, postdocs, and alumni that offers the opportunity to connect with employers.
-These employers represent a range of career fields (review hiring details here).
-They are all seeking advanced-degree candidates.
-This year’s VCF will be on March 28, 2018.
+The Virtual Career Fair (VCF) is a one-day online career fair for job seekers who have an account and resume in the AgCareers.com Resume Database offering them an opportunity to connect with employers who utilize AgCareers.com.
+These employers represent a range of sectors within agriculture.
+They are seeking candidates at all degree levels who have a desire to work in agriculture.
+This year’s VCF will be on June 13, 2017.
 Attend the fair from anywhere!

 What can I do to prepare for a successful VCF?